Masako Nakata: Early life and education

 At the time the definition of someone who could enter the modern legal profession in Japan was "a male Japanese national" who must be at least twenty years old.
 This wasn't amended until 1933.
 At the Women's College, Meiji University, they pioneered to accept women students to study law in 1929, and it was in 1936 when women, too, were allowed to enter the bar.
 Tanaka tried out the bar exam in 1937 as a Meiji student and while passing the writing exam as the first woman entrant, she failed at the interview sessions.

 Nakata was one of the first three women, including Yoshiko Mibuchi and Ai Kume, to pass the bar exam in 1938 at her second challenge.
-All three of them were Meiji alumnae finishing its Women’s College, who would become fully qualified lawyers after an eighteen-month internship in 1940.
+All three of them were Meiji alumnae finishing its Women's College, who would become fully qualified lawyers after an eighteen-month internship in 1940.

 Behind the bar

 Nakata married to Kozo Tanaka, a future diet member in 1939.
-As a licensed lawyer, Tanaka started off at the age of thirty joining a Tokyo law firm and started a column on women’s magazine to give legal advice to house wives as well as at her alma mater to female law students.
+As a licensed lawyer, Tanaka started off at the age of thirty joining a Tokyo law firm and started a column on women's magazine to give legal advice to house wives as well as at her alma mater to female law students.

-When Yoshio returned to his home in Tottori to rehabilitate, Nakata joined him in 1945 to evacuate from the air raides in Tokyo.
+When Yoshio returned to his home in Tottori to rehabilitate, Nakata joined him in 1945 to evacuate from the US bombing of Tokyo.
 Joining the Tottori branch of the Bar Association in 1948, Nakata opened an office in Tottori City in 1950 and continued her practice as a lawyer in Tottori Prefecture to become the first woman president of the Tottori Bar Association in 1969, and finished as the director of the Japan Federation of Bar Associations.
-As her service to the Tottori Family Court, Nakata was appointed as the Head Conciliator, and in the field of gender equality, Nakata accepted the Ministry of Labor’s offer to sit on the Tottori committee for equal opportunity.
+As her service to the Tottori Family Court, Nakata was appointed as the Head Conciliator, and in the field of gender equality, Nakata accepted the Ministry of Labor's offer to sit on the Tottori committee for equal opportunity.

 Nakata died in Tottori on October 15, 2002 at the age of 91.